Yichuans/climate-vulnerable-wh/ccv_writing.md

 ## Background

-Climate change affects all protected areas, including World Heritage (WH) sites.
-Biodiversity WH sites contain outstanding biological processes, threatened species and endangered habitats, and their long term conservation may be particularly vulnerable to climate change.
-It is imperative to better understand both the severity and the sources of impact, to order to mitigate with informed, appropriate management response to ensure their Outstanding Universal Value (OUV), under which they are inscribed as WH site, remains intact and conserved for future generations.
+Climate change is likely to affect all protected areas, including World Heritage (WH) sites.
+Biodiversity WH sites, i.e. those inscribed under criterion (ix) or (x), contain outstanding biological processes, threatened species and/or endangered habitats, and the impacts of the emerging threat of climate change could place them in jeopardy.
+It is therefore imperative to better understand both the severity and the sources of impact, in order to mitigate this with informed, appropriate management responses to ensure that the Outstanding Universal Values (OUV), for which they are inscribed as WH site, remains intact and conserved for future generations.

-Thanks to a traits-based climate change vulnerability (CCV) assessment by IUCN's Global Species Programme (Wendy 2013), where all amphibians, birds, and reef-building warm water coral were assessed for their sensitivity, low adaptability and exposure, it is possible and straightforward to identify, through the lens of these species, most sensitive and exposed WH sites.
+Thanks to a traits-based climate change vulnerability (CCV) assessment by IUCN's Global Species Programme (Foden et al. 2013), wherein all amphibians, birds, and reef-building warm water corals were assessed for their sensitivity, low adaptability and exposure to climate change - it is now possible to identify, through the lens of these species, the most sensitive and exposed WH sites.

-This study aims to undertake a desk-base analysis based on this work for all natural WH, especially those under criteria (ix) and (x), with a view to enhancing our understanding of climate vulnerable World Heritage sites in general, from the point of view of climate vulnerable amphibians, birds and corals, and also providing detailed analysis for each World Heritage site.
+This study aims to undertake a desk-based analysis, using existing CCV assessments, for all natural WH sites, especially those inscribed for their outstanding biodiversity values.
+In doing so we will enhance our understanding of the climate vulnerability of World Heritage sites in general, as well as individually, in terms of the amphibians, birds and corals species they support.

 ## Key findings

-Both results of amphibians and birds are summarised below.
+The results for both amphibians and birds are summarised below.
 Information on detailed comparisons of each trait and exposure can be found in the [analysis workbook](./workspace.ipynb).
-Note that the sample of corals in WH sites is not statistically significant and therefore no summary is made further.
+Note that the sample of corals in WH sites is not statistically significant and therefore no further summary is made.

-### Significant but lower proportions of species are climate change vulnerable in the global WH network
+### Significant, but lower proportions of species are climate change vulnerable in the global WH network

-**15.0% of amphibians inside the WH network are vulnerable to climate change**, compared to 22.0% of all amphibians that are vulnerable globally, indicating amphibians are less vulnerable inside.
-Similar patterns can be found in each category of sensitivity, low adaptability and exposure, where lower proportions of amphibians score high in WH sites.
+**15.0% of amphibian species with ranges falling inside the WH network are vulnerable to climate change**, compared to 22.0% of all amphibians that are vulnerable globally, indicating that amphibian species found inside natural WH sites are less vulnerable than those found outside.
+Similar patterns can be found in each category of sensitivity, low adaptability and exposure, where lower proportions of amphibians score 'high' in WH sites.

 <!-- Similar to the global trend, amphibians in WH sites also face a low dispersal capacity (24.9%) and in terms of generation turnover many species remain unknown (more than 30%). -->